kluster-ai/klusterai-cookbook/github-issue-summarizer-bot/README.md

 ## How It Works

-1. The bot periodically checks your GitHub repositories for new issues
+1. The bot periodically checks your GitHub repositories for new issues and pull requests
 2. It uses kluster.ai's Batch API (powered by Meta Llama 3.1 405B) to create summaries
 3. Summaries are automatically posted to your Slack channels